carl-sr/WAVparser/README.md

 wav.clear_data();
 ```

-`clear_data()` clears both the samples vector as well as the underlying byte data held in the RIFF_t object.

 ## RIFF_t

 WAV files are contained within RIFF files.
 As such, the `WAV_t` class is built using the `RIFF_t` class.
-Access the underlying `RIFF_t` object using the `get_riff()` method.
 See the [RIFFparser repository]("https://github.com/rami-hansen/RIFFparser") for more information about reading and manipulating RIFF data.